 In light of this change, why are smaller lenders best placed to help?
 The accredited CBILS provider Growth Lending, a group comprising the lenders GapCap, KX Media Capital and BOOST&Co, is one provider that does not dwell on past glories, instead focusing on companies’ potential for success.

-“Growth Lending is focused, first and foremost, on growth,” says Lauren Couch, Bristol-based principal at BOOST&Co.
+“Growth Lending is focused, first and foremost, on growth,” says Lauren Couch, managing director of the group.
 “Unlike many banks, we can take into account current or future revenues, we can lend to loss-making companies and we can offer CBILS loans to be used for liquidity, including funding acquisitions or MBOs.”

 Smaller lenders are able to move quickly, and they can offer a more personal service, too: Couch notes that Growth Lending assesses each application individually, tailors loans to qualifying companies and can look at businesses regardless of where they bank.

 So, for management teams asking where they can access funding amid an unprecedented crisis, the answer may be to explore less well-known providers and look beyond the banks.
 SMEs already know that small is beautiful, after all.